HOW LONG DOES IT TAKE TO WALK THE NAKASENDO WAY? WHICH SECTION OF NAKASENDO WAY IS THE BEST? HIKE BETWEEN TSUMAGO AND MAGOME?

 Staying in Magome

-Magome Chaya offer comfortable rooms in a traditional Ryokan.
-From the guest house you will have a fantastic view of the surrounding mountains.
+Magome Chaya offers comfortable rooms in a traditional Ryokan.
+From the guest house, you will have a fantastic view of the surrounding mountains.
 The Ryokan serves breakfast and dinner.
 The owners are also very friendly!
 BOOK HERE

-Waterfalls, bamboo forest, cypresses, teahouse, traditional villages with cobblestones streets, old roads from the Samourai etc. The Nakasendo way is fascinating!
+Waterfalls, bamboo forests, cypresses, teahouses, traditional villages with cobblestone streets, old roads from the Samourai, etc. The Nakasendo way is fascinating!

 The hike between Magome and Tsumago is one of the most scenic hikes in Japan.